How WEIRD is Usable Privacy and Security Research? (Extended Version): Introduction

 We provide the following recommendations for making UPS research less WEIRD.
-First, a replication study should be facilitated in UPS because most UPS studies have examined only WEIRD societies and not considered/discussed whether geographic diversity affects the results.
-Second, to improve the reproducibility, a checklist and a uniform format should be utilized by authors regardless of their expertise in human factor research.
-Third, issues of study and recruiting methods should be addressed.
-Fourth, authors should also be diversified (e.g., non-Western authors) to avoid linguistic barriers and communicate precisely and deeply with and understand non-Western and non-WEIRD participants.
+First, a replication study should be facilitated in UPS because most UPS papers have examined only WEIRD countries and not considered/discussed whether geographic diversity affects the results.
+Second, geographic issues of study and recruiting methods should be addressed.
+Third, researchers should also be diversified (e.g., non-Western researchers) to overcome linguistic barriers and communicate precisely and deeply with and understand non-WEIRD populations.
 Finally, we discuss UPS research topics to be addressed in the future.

-This study makes the following contributions: \begin{itemize} \item We provide the first systematic literature review of UPS papers from the WEIRD perspective, showing that UPS papers were skewed toward Western participant samples than CHI papers.
-The result suggests that this issue of geographic diversity is more serious for UPS compared with HCI. \item We reveal the reproducibility issue in many UPS papers.
-We provide recommendations to improve the reproducibility, e.g., using a checklist and uniform format and encouraging a replication study for non-WEIRD populations. \item To address the issue of geographic diversity, we provide suggestions for broadening the diversity of participant populations. \item We highlight potential research topics for non-WEIRD populations in the future work. \end{itemize}